Peterclark1996/s2ts/README.md

 })
 ```

-In hammer, you must add a point_script entity that references your script.
+In hammer, you need to add a point_script entity that references your script.
 It should have a `targetname` key to allow other entities to trigger public methods in the script.
 It should also have a `script` key that references your script file.
 ![point_script_example](point_script_example.png "Example of a point_script to load a helloworld.vts script")

 ## Reference